catalyst-cloud/catalystcloud-docs/source/kubernetes/clusters.rst

 - The interface to the cluster via the ``API Server``, which provides a RESTful API frontend to the control plane.
 - Configuration and state of the cluster is managed by the ``cluster store``.
-  This is based on ``etcd``, which is a distributed key-value store, and provides the single source of truth for the cluster and as such is the only stateful component within the cluster.
+  This is backed by ``etcd``, a distributed key-value store, and provides the single source of truth for the cluster and as such is the only stateful component within the cluster.
-- The ``scheduler``
+- The ``scheduler`` watches for pod creation events and binds them to a worker node.
+The kubelet on that node is then responsible for starting the pod.

-The other half of the cluster is the machines designated as ``nodes``, previously referred to as minions.
-They are responsible for accepting and running workloads assigned by the master using appropriate local and external resources.
+The other half of the cluster is the machines designated as ``nodes`` (previously referred to as minions).
+They are responsible for accepting and running workloads assigned by the scheduler using appropriate local and external resources.

 ********************